Satya759164/BA_Portfolio/SQL-Portfolio/05_Business_Case_Studies/README.md

 # Business Case Studies

-This section contains real-world SQL business scenarios designed to demonstrate practical problem-solving skills.
+This section contains practical SQL business scenarios demonstrating how SQL can be used to analyze business data and support decision-making.

 ---

 ## Case Studies

 - Customer Analysis
+- CTMS Ticket Analysis
+- Business Reporting
 - Sales Analysis
 - Employee Analysis
-- CTMS Ticket Analysis
-- Business Reporting

 ---

 ## Business Relevance

-These case studies showcase how SQL can be applied to solve business problems and support data-driven decision-making.
+These case studies demonstrate the practical application of SQL for reporting, business analysis, and operational decision-making.